 Swing Trading: Swing trading is a methodology that seeks to capture medium-term price movements, typically holding positions for a few days to a couple of weeks.
 Swing traders use technical analysis and charting tools to identify price patterns and trends and enter and exit trades accordingly.
 Swing trading is a balance between day trading and position trading, with a moderate level of risk and a moderate time horizon.

 Scalping: Scalping is a high-frequency trading strategy that aims to profit from small price movements.
 Scalpers enter and exit trades quickly, typically holding positions for only a few seconds or minutes.
 Scalping requires a high degree of skill, focus, and discipline, as well as fast execution and low latency.

-Visit the 5 best trading strategies post on our for more info on trading strategies.
+Visit our best trading strategies post on our for more info on trading strategies.